 - to recognize the significant contribution of a PLAIN member

-- to honour one of PLAIN’s co-founders, Cheryl Stephens, and her outstanding achievements in innovation for plain language on behalf of the community
+- to honor one of PLAIN’s co-founders, Cheryl Stephens, and her outstanding achievements in innovation for plain language on behalf of the community

-PLAIN generally presents the award every two years at the international conference.
+PLAIN generally presents the award every two years.
 The winner receives:

 - an engraved presentation award